-Taking action to eliminate the small vessel sub-zone is not expected to affect the program's potential to provide the environmental benefits.
-However, under Alternative 2, there is the potential for localized depletion of golden crabs in that particular area if larger vessels decide to relocate their fishing operations there.
+Taking action to eliminate the small vessel sub-zone is not expected to result in negative biological impacts on the resource or protected species.
+However, under Alternative 2, there is the potential for localized depletion of golden crab in the small vessel sub-zone if larger vessels relocate their fishing operations in the small vessel sub-zone.